 SGN651G Luther, the Bible and Bach (Travel Seminar).
 A travel seminar to Germany in recognition of the upcoming 500th anniversary of the posting of Luther's 95 Theses, the event that launched the Protestant Reformation in 1517.
 The tour features historical sites connected with Martin Luther, the artist Lucas Cranach, and the musician J. S. Bach.
 A 50% discount in course tuition for students seeking academic credit partially offsets the costs of the trip, which is cosponsored by the Southeastern Pennsylvania Synod, ELCA, and coordinated by Christian Tours Europe.
 Dr. Krueger and Dr. Krentz.
-Summer 2015 (travel dates: June 12-21).
+Not offered 2015-16

 SGN680G Postmodern Culture and Emerging Trends in the Church.
-This course explores the relationships between postmodern culture and the emerging church movements as it relates to worship, preaching, leadership, evangelism, and ministry in the 21st century.
+This course explores the relationships between postmodern culture and the emerging church movements as it relates to worship, preaching, leadership, evangelism, and ministry in the 21^{st} century.
 Ways that our churches can learn from these topics will be examined.
 Dr. Wiseman.
-Fall Semester.
+Not offered 2015-16.